Stained Glass Scarlet: Fictional character biography

 Stained Glass Scarlet is an ex-nun who became a vigilante after being forced to kill her criminal son.
 Scarlet was trained in combat when she became a prison guard in a women's prison.

 Abused by her father, Scarlet had an unhappy childhood.
-One evening when she had had enough of it, she killed her father, by lighting his bed with a cigarette.
+One evening when she had had enough of it, she killed her father by lighting his bed with a cigarette.
 His death was considered an accident and she was sent to live with her uncle and aunt, where her living conditions were improved.

 Later in life, she met and married Vince Fasinera, a small-time criminal, believing that she could save him from himself.
 She was wrong, and he simply mistreated her, much like her father had.
 Despite this, they had a child together, Joseph, though Vince wanted nothing to do with him.
-Vince later died, gunned down on the steps of a church, and their son turned to a life of crime himself.
-He was later called Joseph "Mad Dog" Fasinera.
+Vince was later shot to death on the steps of a church, and their son turned to a life of crime himself.
+He was later called Mad Dog.

-When he escaped prison, Scarlet took it upon herself to save her son from his life of crime, but in the end she was forced to kill him.
-Scarlet turned into a vigilante and started hunting down all the criminals who had ever had a hand to play in her son's turning to crime.
-Moon Knight tried to stop her, but ended up letting her escape.
+When Joseph escapes prison, Scarlet attempts to save him, but is ultimately forced to kill him.
+In response, Scarlet becomes a vigilante and hunts down the criminals who were involved in her son's turning to crime.
+Moon Knight attempts to stop her, but ends up letting her escape.